 Discussion It is adopted procedure of the Holly Springs Town Council that discussion on an item may be held at any point during the item.
 Council members are free to ask questions or provide comments at any time, however, it is most appropriate to await the mayor’s invitation to speak.
 The practice of the council has been to discuss an item on the agenda prior to a motions being made.
 Persons other than the mayor and council members may enter into discussion on a matter only by ruling of the chair.
 As with all rulings by the chair, this decision may be overridden by a majority of the council.

 Public Comment Period The Council strongly discourages public comment regarding a matter which recently has been, or which soon will be, before the council as a public hearing item.
 Public comment time is not intended to substitute for public hearings.

-Citizens wishing to address the Council should sign up with the town clerk at the beginning of the meeting to be recognized during public comment.
+In Person: Anyone wishing to address the Council in person should sign up with the town clerk at the beginning of the meeting to be recognized during public comment.
 Speakers will be asked to limit comments to three minutes each.
 If several citizens are registered to speak on the same topic, the mayor or other presiding officer for the meeting will ask that citizens with similar concerns designate a single spokesman to convey those concerns, or the mayor will ask that citizens who have heard their concerns expressed by previous speakers simply abstain from repeating the same issues.